chapel-lang/chapel/doc/rst/language/spec/arrays.rst

 Rectangular Array Literals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rectangular array literals are specified by enclosing a comma-separated
+Rectangular array literals are specified by enclosing a
-list of expressions representing values in square brackets.
-A 0-based
+comma-separated list of expressions, representing the array elements'
+values, in square brackets.
+An anonymous 0-based, non-strided domain
-domain will automatically be generated for the given array literal.
-The
+will automatically be generated to represent the indices of the given
+array literal.
+If the value expressions are all of the same type, that
-type of the array’s values will be the type of the first element listed.
+type will be used as the array's element type.
+If they are not, the
+array's element type is computed using the same type unification logic
+as is used when inferring the return type of a procedure with an
+implicit return type (see :ref:`Implicit_Return_Types`).
+A trailing
-A trailing comma is allowed.
+comma is permitted after the final array element.